freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/02-javascript-algorithms-and-data-structures/basic-javascript/concatenating-strings-with-plus-operator.md

 assert(/start\.
 This/.test(myStr));
 ```

-Il valore di `myStr` dovrebbe essere la stringa `This is the start.
+`myStr` should have a value of the string `This is the start.
 This is the end.`

 ```js
 assert(myStr === 'This is the start.
 This is the end.');